mariavyso/my_parsers/README.md

 parse_mirror and parse_rally - for scrape these webpages.

 parse_patreon - I was intrested in analysis of all creators, but I coudn't find all of them, so I wrote this script.
+Used: json, regex, pandas